 - How can we reduce mental fatigue?

 Prof. Corten agrees that the ergonomic perspective is sometimes overlooked in terms of process improvements although it is one, if not THE key aspect to a sustainable healthcare sector.

 “The team is an absolutely critical asset to delivering safe and efficient surgeries for patients.
 We should continuously be looking at how we can improve the work conditions so every nurse, anesthesiologist, and surgeon persistently can do the best job possible,” adds Prof. Corten.

 How to measure ergonomics

 In ZOL, DEO has measured the ErgoScoreTM of the surgical team.
-The DEO ErgoScoreTM is an ergonomic evaluation and quantification of the physical and mental strain that staff experience during the surgical process flow.
+The DEO ErgoScoreTM is an ergonomic evaluation and quantification of the fatigue that staff experience during the surgical process flow.